investec/home-run/README.md

 ## Credits

-- This package was inspired by a [Jamie McCrindle](https://github.com/jamiemccrindle)'s prior art.
 - This project was templated with [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app).
+- This package was inspired by [Jamie McCrindle](https://github.com/jamiemccrindle)'s prior art.